microsoft/DeepSpeed/docs/_tutorials/megatron.md

 Furthermore, less model parallelism also results in less communication between model parallel GPUs, which further boosts performance.
 Larger batch size has a similar effect of increasing the computational granularity as well as reducing communication, also resulting in better performance.
-Therefore, DeepSpeed combines ZeRO-powered data parallelism with Megatron-LM tensor-slicing model parallelism, which is significantly faster than using Megatron-LM alone.
+Therefore, with DeepSpeed and ZeRO-2 integration into Megatron, we elevate the model scale and speed to an entirely new level.

 ![DeepSpeed-vs-Megatron](../assets/images/zero-full.png)
 <p align="center">
 <em>Figure 2: ZeRO-2 scales to 170 billion parameters, has up to 10x higher throughput, obtains super linear speedup, and improves usability by avoiding the need for code refactoring for models up to 13 billion parameters.</em>
 </p>

-ZeRO-2 excels in four aspects (as visualized in Figure 2), supporting an order-of-magnitude bigger models, up to 10x faster, with super linear scalability, and improved usability to democratize large model training.
+More concretely, DeepSpeed and ZeRO-2 excels in four aspects (as visualized in Figure 2), supporting an order-of-magnitude bigger models, up to 10x faster, with super linear scalability, and improved usability to democratize large model training.
 These four aspects are detailed below.

 Figure 2: ZeRO-2 scales to 170 billion parameters, has up to 10x higher throughput, obtains super linear speedup, and improves usability by avoiding the need for code refactoring for models up to 13 billion parameters.